 - Let banks issue private credit-money – like it was before the 1913 Federal Reserve Act – every commercial bank could create its credit-money.
 People decided which credit-money to use or not to use – people tended to use conservative banks and not the banks with aggressive lending portfolios

 - Allow monetary competition – allow multiple “money types” to exist in parallel.
 Allow the fiat system and Bitcoin system in parallel.
-Let people decide, which money people want to use
+Let people decide on which money they want to use.

 Our Webinar Series

 We started with the regular webinar series with the focus on the Blockchain, Crypto lending, and coronavirus economic crisis.
 We host the webinar every Sunday, 15:00 CET (Central European Time):

 - The first webinar – on the 29th of March – was on the topic “Coronavirus and Bitcoin price – What’s next” (only blog article, we did not record it …)